 The Law Office of Diane C. Bass has decades of experience defending clients in and around Orange County, CA, who have been accused of crimes like robbing banks or individual persons.
 If you are a new client, you can schedule a free case evaluation at any time by simply calling the attorney’s office.

-Bank Robbery is the taking of property or money by force and violence or by intimidation from a bank, credit union or any savings and loan association.
-Bank Robberies are most often charged in federal court if it involves a federally insured financial institution.
-Most banks are federally insured.
+Bank robbery is the taking of property or money by force and violence, or by intimidation, from a bank, credit union, or any savings and loan association.
+Bank robberies are most often charged in federal court if the case involves a federally insured financial institution, and most banks are federally insured.

-Bank robberies which involve two or more people can be and usually will be charged as conspiracy to commit bank robbery.
-Conspiracy requires that two or more people agree to commit a certain crime and that steps are taken in furtherance of that crime.
+Bank robberies that involve two or more people can be, and usually will be, charged as conspiracy to commit bank robbery.
+Conspiracy charges require that two or more people agree to commit a certain crime and that steps are taken in furtherance of that crime.
 In other words, something is done to carry out the plan.
-In a conspiracy different people may play different rolls in the bank robbery but they will all be charged with the same offense.
+In a conspiracy, different people may play distinct roles in the bank robbery, but they will all be charged with the same offense.